halBRY/CS426_Final_Project_DDrive/README.md

 Sound:
 * The background song was edited into different sections, so that longer channels of the track are able to loop the music.
 * When the player is not moving, the music stops, and an idle sound plays.
+The engine idle sound was acquired from freesounds.org.